 Opposite the Tomb of Priscilla, we find the well-known church of Domine Quo Vadis?
 Its official name is apparently the Santa Maria delle Piante and it is also known as the Santa Maria in Palmis.
 However, everybody calls it the Domine Quo Vadis?
 The name of the church is a question: “My Lord, where are you going to?”
 According to tradition, this was the question that Saint Peter asked Christ after he had fled from Rome and met the Saviour at this spot on the Via Appia.
-Christ is supposed to have answered Eo Romam iterum crucifigi, “I am going back to Rome to be crucified again”.
+Christ is supposed to have answered Eo Romam iterum crucifigi, “I am going to Rome to be crucified again”.
 Peter then repented of his decision to flee, returned to Rome and died a martyr’s death on the cross there.
 The most remarkable aspect of the whole conversation is that both men were apparently fluent in Latin, whereas in Galilee and Judea they would surely have conversed in Aramaic only.

 The early history of the church is not well known, but there is documentary evidence that it was here as early as the ninth century and perhaps even before that.
 The reason for pilgrims to come to this rather isolated place was the presence of a piece of basalt stone with the alleged footprints of Jesus Christ himself.
 These were said to have appeared after the encounter with Saint Peter.
 By the sixteenth century, the little church on the Via Appia was in ruins and the slab with footprints was moved to the more important church of San Sebastiano fuori le Mura just about a mile further to the south.
 The Domine Quo Vadis? now has a copy, but neither the copy nor the original have anything to do with Christ.
 The slab was likely a votive offering by a pagan traveller who had returned safely from a journey.

 Starting in 1620, the Domine Quo Vadis? was completely rebuilt.
 In 1637 it was provided with a simple new Baroque façade in yellow and white, which was paid for by cardinal Francesco Barberini (1597-1679).
 Above the entrance is the Latin text HAEIC PETRUS A XSTO PETIIT: DOMINE QUO VADIS, informing us that this is the spot where Saint Peter is supposed to have popped the famous question.
 Inside the church, there is not much to see.
 The highlight is obviously the copy of the footprints.
-Devout Christians used to walk on the (fake!) footprints, so a metal grille was added to protect the slab against further damage.
+Devout Christians used to walk on the (fake!) footprints, so a metal grille was added to protect the slab against further damage (and theft?).
 Above the altar is a fragment of a late medieval fresco showing the Madonna and Child.
 And then there is a bust of the Polish author Henryk Sienkiewicz (1846-1916).
 In 1905 he won the Nobel Prize in Literature.
 His best known work is the novel Quo Vadis, published in 1896.